The 2025 AES Europe Student Recording Competition

 Rules & Policies

 Introduction Demonstrate your recording and mixing skills by participating in the AES Student Recording Competition!
 It’s your chance to network, gain professional feedback, and win some great prizes.
 Open to AES Student Members, this competition invites traditional acoustic, studio, and sound for visual media submissions to be assessed by experts.
 We invite students to put their creativity and technical skills on display.
-Presentations and feedback will occur in-person at the 2024 New York AES Convention.
+Presentations and feedback will occur in-person at the 2025 European Convention, with a hybrid non-attending entry option available.
 Please note that a faculty advisor’s endorsement is required, and there can only be two entries per category from each school/college/university.

 Categories